sonic-net/SONiC/doc/sfp-cmis/CMIS-custom-SI-settings.md

   2.7.
 If no match happens in the GLOBAL_MEDIA_SETTINGS block, the search now begins in the PORT_MEDIA_SETTINGS block for the detected port.
 If no match happens in the PORT_MEDIA_SETTINGS block, the final search for the default block is done.
   2.8.
 If no match happens to the default block, then an empty attribute list (2.10) is returned.

 3. Get the attribute list and validate if the list is not empty, then proceed to process the SI setting param list.
-If the list is empty, continue with the DP_INIT state in the CMIS state machine.
+If the list is empty, continue with the AP_CONF (applying app code, EC = 0) and DP_INIT state in the CMIS state machine.

 4. Apply the application code to the configuration with Explicit Control (EC) = 0, and commit to the activate state.
 Reference Register: Upper Page 10h bytes 145 –152 (desired ApSel Code)